jimsalyer/userscripts/README.md

-## Tampermonkey Scripts
+## Userscripts

-This repository is essentially a place to store and easily manage scripts for Tampermonkey across multiple systems.
+This repository is essentially a place to store and easily manage userscripts across multiple systems.